flavio-fernandes/ovscon22kind/docs/workshop.md

 ### 1.3) Get your own Fedora VM

-Create a 4Gb+ fedora-36 VM using your favorite method and run the steps [described in this doc](https://github.com/flavio-fernandes/ovscon22kind/blob/main/docs/provisioning.md).
+Create a 4Gb+ fedora-36 VM (or newer) using your favorite method and run the steps [described in this doc](https://github.com/flavio-fernandes/ovscon22kind/blob/main/docs/provisioning.md).

 ### 1.a) A few quick notes on what was done up to here